lilianricaud/patterns/Pattern_mining_area.md

 Imagine trying to play chess without a board.
 A game like chess relies not only on the meaning of the pieces but also on the ever-changing relationships they have to each other in space. the grid of the chessboard creates a meaningful space as cleanly and as surely as the grid on any map.
 Both the grid and the pieces are integral and essential to the game.
 Just like every other game, chess creates a world that players can explore together. the chessboard (meaningful space) creates the boundaries of the world, and the pieces (artifacts) populate the world.
 The rules of the game govern what is and isn't possible in the world. chess players agree to enter the world in order to explore the possible permutations and combinations and try to achieve their goals, which, in the case of chess, are achieved at the expense of the other player.
 However in gamestorming, more often the players share a common goal.
 For the knowledge explorer, meaningful space can be created anywhere: on a whiteboard, flip chart, or piece of paper; on a tabletop or in a room.
 It's a way of framing any space to make relationships within it more meaningful. the grid, like the grid of a chessboard, is one of the most common and useful ways to organize space.
 You can see grids all around you; we use grids for everything from planning cities to managing numbers in our spreadsheets.
 Affinity mapping is a common method that uses meaningful space to sort a large set of nodes into a few common themes.
 It is a way to rapidly get a group of people aligned about what they are working on together.
 First generate a set of nodes using the Post-Up

 Source: Gamestorming

+## Build catchments

+entropy is the natural tendency to disorder, but it is balanced by an opposing tendency toward self-organization or what we call life.
+This kind of self-organization happens whenever energy flows are sufficient to generate storages.A catchment is nature's method of wealth accumulation and energy storage.A catchment is a system for accumulating a critical mass of a needed resource, like water or soil minerals, in order to trigger self-organizing system, i.e., life forms, that then spread over the landscape.
+Some natural examples of catchment include the sun, plant carbohydrates, bodies of water, geothemral energy, and plate tectonics.
+How does catchment work?
+Since the ‚Äúdriving force behind all natural systems‚Äù is energy, catchment focuses on ways to capture naturally occurring flows of energy in such a way as to maximize the yield over time and space.
+Catchment works because a positive feedback loop is created for energy, even in improbably small or forbidding places.

+Related: Energy cycling	Produce no waste, Outputs become inputs

+##Pioneers/weeds

+**Find and understand the pioneers/weeds**

+weeds grows in your garden, individuals don't behave the way you expect them to in your organization, and in both case the more you try to remove them, the more they keep coming back.
+As time goes you need to put in more and more energy to keep thing in balance.

+In nature in a disturbed environnement, pioneer plants are the first to colonize a soil and improve it for future sucession cycles and other plants to come.
+Fine knoweldge of the species will tell you if a soil lacks certains mineral, has excess water, compaction,

+Therefore having "weeds" is not a problem but merely an indication that there is a problem and this pioneers are actually working hard to fix it.
+Within organizations the same pattern occurs, pioneers have often seen problems others don't see and usually try to improve it, sometime at their expense.
+However, most often organizations tend to, at best, ignore these pioneers, and at worst try to remove them, thinking THEY are the problem without understanding they are both an indicator and a solution to problem.
+Therefore in any system, try to find and understand the pioneers as they will tell you a lot about what needs fixing and, if you let them, will start fixing it for you.
+Source: @lilious, inspired by permaculture

+## Seeds of System Change

+“You never change things by fighting the existing reality.
+To change something, build a new model that makes the existing model obsolete.”

+― R. Buckminster Fuller

+Systems contains far too many links and are far too complex to be changed.

+In nature systems change by step by step evolution of a seed situation.
+Ecosystem evolves by SUCCESSION where PIONEERS SPECIES prepare the soil for more productive plants and animals.

+In butterfly metamophosis, specialized cells called imaginal cells divide and start to grow within the existing caterpillar, and gradually feeding of the old system.

+Therefore,

+if you want to change a system, plant or find seeds of the new system and nurture them until they are strong enough to feed of the old system themselves.

+In organization such as institutions or large companies for example, start a new team/startup, or find if they are'nt already one, with the new culture you want to bring and help this team do what it already does.
+Slowly this can be open up to other part of the system to scale and slowly replace the former system.

 ## Long breath before speaking